Training & Development

 Program Coordinator Development

 Program Coordinators are an integral part of each program’s leadership team.
-The Program Coordinator works in partnership with the program director by ensuring that regulatory and accreditation standards are met, educational activities that support the curriculum are established, departmental policies are created and enforced, and recruitment strategies are implemented so that a highly successful residency program is created and maintained.
+The Program Coordinator works in partnership with the program director by ensuring that regulatory and accreditation standards are met, educational activities that support the curriculum are established, departmental policies are created and enforced, and recruitment strategies are implemented so that a highly successful residency and fellowship program is created and maintained.
 Newly hired coordinators participate in an extensive training program to prepare him/her.
 This includes ongoing support from his/her supervisor and fellow coordinators.

 GME Educational Series